leofds/notes/ansible/README.md

   - **Roles** A reusable Ansible content (tasks, variables, ...) for user inside a Play.</br>
   - **Handlers** Handlers are tasks that only run when notified (when the task returns a ‘changed=True’ status).</br>
 - **Variables** Variables store and retrieve values that can be referenced in playbooks, roles, templates and other Ansible components.
+- **Vault** Ansible Vault is a feature of ansible that allows you to keep sensitive data such as passwords or keys in encrypted files.
 - **Modules** Usually a Python script sent to each host (when needed) to accomplish the action in each Task.</br>
 - **Plugins** Expands the Ansible's core capactibilities.</br>
   - **Connection Plugins**</br>